tetl 0.1.0

 ◆ operator>

-auto operator> ( stack< T, Container > const & lhs,
+constexpr auto operator> ( stack< T, Container > const lhs,

 friend